stelviodev/stelvio/docs/guides/dns.md

 # Working With DNS in Stelvio

-DNS (Domain Name System) is a crucial part of web infrastructure, translating human-readable domain names into IP addresses.
-Stelvio provides tools to manage DNS records.
+When you create resources with cloud providers (such as an Api Gateway), these resources needs to be accessible via HTTP.
+For example, by default, you get a URL like `https://<api-id>.execute-api.<region>.amazonaws.com/` for your Api Gateway.

-In general, resources provided by various cloud providers usually have a DNS name that can be used to access them.
-However, you might want to use your own domain name instead of the default one provided by the cloud provider.
+In real world scenarios, you would want to use a custom domain name like `api.example.com` instead of the default one provided by the cloud provider.

-For example, you might want to use `api.example.com` instead of `api-1234567890.us-east-1.elb.amazonaws.com`.
-Stelvio makes it easy to set up custom domain names for your applications.

-In modern applications, these custom domain names are most likely used as host names for HTTP endpoints.
-Using custom domain names therefore involves dealing with TLS certificates, DNS records, and ensuring that your application can respond to requests made to these custom domains.
+There is a lot of setup and configuration needed to map a custom domain name to your cloud resources: Besides the domain name itself, you need to manage DNS records, TLS certificates, and ensure that your application can respond to requests made to these custom domains.

+Stelvio offers built-in support for managing DNS records and TLS certificates.

 ## Setting up DNS with Stelvio